RungeZhai/LGDelayedTaskManager/README.md

 [NSPointerArray+AbstractionHelper](https://gist.github.com/RungeZhai/1f2607f57fbab6b5254a) is an encapsulated category making `NSPointerArray` `NSArray/NSMutableArray`-like and easier to use.

 ### Initialization
-Either using singleton `defaultManager` or initialize your own.
+Either use singleton `defaultManager` or initialize your own.

 ### Add/register task
 Two kinds of tasks: The one with `target`, `selector` and `ID`, and the one with `block`(of type `LGDelayedTask`) and `ID`. `ID` is not mandatory.
 The same task can be added multi times without replacing the former one.
 The target will not be retained and will be set to nil once dealloced.
 It is a good practice to remove the task if the `target` is dealloced or the task is no longer available, just like removing observers in `NSNotificationCenter`.